-Peer Content Caching and Retrieval: HTTP Extensions specify PeerDist Content Encoding used in HTTP/1.1-is, a client/server-based protocol.
+Peer Content Caching and Retrieval: HTTP Extensions specify PeerDist Content Encoding used in HTTP/1.1, a client/server-based protocol.
 The purpose of PeerDist content encoding is to enable peer content caching and retrieval in HTTP/1.1, which allows an HTTP client to participate in the peer content caching and retrieval process.

-Using PeerDist content encoding allows an HTTP/1.1 client to participate in the peer content caching and retrieval process.
 Upon detecting PeerDist encoding support from a client, an HTTP/1.1 server that supports peer content caching can send a PeerDist-encoded response.
 The message body (that is, an encoded entity body) of such a response takes the form of the Content Information Data Structure as specified in [MS-PCCRC] section 2.3, constructed for the requested content using the algorithms described in [MS-PCCRC] sections 2.1 and 2.2.
-ReceivingTo receive a PeerDist-encoded response allows an HTTP/1.1 client to use the information present in the response to discover and download actual content from peers.
+To receive a PeerDist-encoded response allows an HTTP/1.1 client to use the information present in the response to discover and download content from peers.